flaviogf/zp_product_management/README.md

 $ git clone https://github.com/flaviogf/zp_product_management.git

 $ cd zp_product_management

+# Run the migrations localized at ./scripts/migrations in an instance of SQL Server 2019

+# Run the seeds localized at ./scripts/seeds in an instance of SQL Server 2019

 # Ensure you had filling up the empty configurations in the docker-compose.yml file